numpde/as/p/network/20171002-RatPathways-EPFL/D-cliques/cpp/README.md

 The executable *rank* is in the folder UV.

-This routine is called from topology_localcopy.py.
+This routine is called from topology.py or topology_localcopy.py.